noec764/erpnext/docs/dooks/customize-dooks/custom-doctype.md

 <!-- add-breadcrumbs -->
 # Custom Doctype

-DocType or a Document Type is a tool to insert form in Dooks.
+DocType or a Document Type is a tool to insert form in Dokie.
 The forms like Sales Order, Sales Invoices, Work Order are added as Doctype in the backend.
 Let's assume we are creating a Custom Doctype for a Book.

-Custom Doctype allows you to insert custom forms in Dooks as per your requirement.
+Custom Doctype allows you to insert custom forms in Dokie as per your requirement.

 To create a new **DocType**, go to: